Home » All Recipes » Shrimp Pad Thai

 Instructions

-• Prepare noodles according to package directions.
+• Prepare the rice noodles according to package directions.
 Set aside.

 Note: Metric ingredient measurements are provided as a courtesy using a third-party calculator and are rounded to the nearest unit.
 The recipes provided on this site have not been tested with metric measurements and their accuracy cannot be verified.